trainer-dheeraj/git-tutorial/README.md

 # git-tutorial
-This repo is for Git demo.
+This repo is for Github demo.